Army Armament/Electrical/Avionic Systems Repairer – 15Y AH-64

 The Ah 64 Apache Helicopter is a staple of the army's repertoire

-As an AH-64 armament/electrical/avionic systems repairer, you will maintain twin-engine attack helicopters.
+As an AH-64 armament/electrical/avionic systems repairperson, you will maintain twin-engine attack helicopters.
+You will work on instruments, weapons, landing gear, rotors, and many other helicopter parts.
 The Army MOS for this job is 15Y.
 It is an entry-level job open to enlisted, active-duty personnel.

 The AH-64 Apache helicopter is a four-bladed aircraft with a two-person cockpit.
 As the job title suggests, MOS 15Y is responsible for diagnosing, repairing, and troubleshooting any issues with the AH-64.
 This includes preventive maintenance, ensuring weapons systems and other electronics are functioning properly, and keeping timely records of repairs and safety checks.